In-Person Program

 Program Fee

 EUREKA! program fees are collected online.
-If your student is selected for the program, program fees are due on June 1, 2023.
+If you are selected to participate in the program, program fees are due on June 1, 2025.

 Program fees for the in-person option include: